 I’d have setup my accounting and books a little better.
 We’re playing clean up now and it sucks.
 I’d also have been a little more budget conscious.
 My inclination is to spend and sell.
 I’d have been a little more thoughtful about the spend.

-Well, as you can probably tell from my answer to your last question….
-I’m pretty tired of social media.
-So I follow very few accounts and mostly just friends, family, and a few brands that I’m very close to and excited by.
-Everyone is just selling on social media now… including Sabah.
-It’s getting old and tiring to consume.
-So I guess my answer would be a list of accounts like my dad, my girlfriend and her brand, my best friend and his restaurant, and NASA.
+I follow mostly just friends, family, and a few brands that I’m very close to and excited by.
+Accounts like my dad, my girlfriend and her brand, my best friend and his restaurant, and NASA.